 Ralph Nader, however, wanted the public to shake off this numbness and make them aware of the fact that these gruesome accidents could be avoided with better automobile safety features.
 In that sense, Warhol's paintings may not have been good accompaniments to his argument since they were attempts to strip the context of the accident away from the image itself.
 One of the points of Nadar's book was that car manufacturers were avoiding common sense safety features, such as seat belts, and their general reluctance to spend money on improving safety overall.
 It may seem hard to believe in this day of seat belt laws that they were not even standard issue in cars until the late 1950's!

-It's funny that this all started with a brief conversation with a neighbor; the way he told the story of Nader and Warhol working together sounded like a great collaboration ...
+It's funny that this all started with a brief conversation with a neighbor; the way he told the story of Nader and Warhol working together sounded so convincing ...
 I guess it goes to show that one shouldn't believe everything you hear!